Fixed-term or specified-purpose contracts

 Employees on fixed-term contracts have broadly similar rights to those on open-ended contracts.
 The majority of employees work under open-ended contracts of employment.
-In other words, the contract continues until such time as the employer or employee ends it.
+In other words, the contract continues until the employer or employee ends it.
 Many other employees however, work under fixed-term contracts.

 The expression, fixed-term contract, is used for convenience here.
 It also includes specified-purpose contracts.

-Generally speaking, people employed under such contracts have the same rights as other employees.
-For example, employees with fixed-term contracts have the normal entitlement to annual leave (holidays), maternity leave, and wage slips.
-The Terms of Employment (Information) Acts 1994–2014 require that employees with a fixed-term contract get written notice of the expiry date.
+Generally people employed on fixed-term contracts have the same rights as other employees.
+For example, employees with fixed-term contracts have the normal entitlement to annual leave, maternity leave, and wage slips.
+The Terms of Employment (Information) Acts 1994–2014 require that employees with a fixed-term contract get written notice of the expiry date of their contract.

 The Protection of Employees (Fixed-Term Work) Act 2003 applies to most employees on fixed-term contracts.
 However, it does not apply to agency workers placed by a temporary work agency at the disposition of a user enterprise or to apprentices, trainees and people in publicly-funded employment schemes such as Community Employment.
 The Act does apply to agency workers employed directly by an employment agency.

 The Act provides that fixed-term employees cannot be treated less favourably than comparable permanent employees unless the employer can objectively justify the different treatment.
 Any justification offered cannot be connected with the fact that the employee is on a fixed-term contract.
 The definition of comparable employees, the conditions attached and the enforcement mechanisms are similar to those for part-time employees.